-ATTACHMENT C DDA TERM SHEET FOR T-5/T-6 DEVELOPMENT PROJECT
+ATTACHMENT C DDA Term Sheet for T-5/T-6 Development Project

 1 OWNER City of Oakland 2A DEVELOPER Strada T5, LLC a California limited liability company, ("Developer") 2B GUARANTY At close of escrow, Developer to provide City a Completion Guaranty for the Project, substantially in the form attached to the DDA.
 Guarantor must be a financially strong entity with significant assets, pursuant to criteria set forth in the DDA and acceptable to the City in its sole and absolute discretion.
 3 PROPERTY Approximately 1.25 acres of property in downtown Oakland that is within the block bounded by Broadway, 11th Street, 12th Street, and Clay Street, referred to as Site A and Site B inclusively (Developer to provide legal descriptions).
-4 PROJECT DESCRIPTION Phase 1 shall be developed on Site A as a mixed use residential development of between 165 and 262 residential units and between 3,000 and 8,000 square feet of retail space.
-Phase 2 shall be developed on Site B as a 200 to 300 key hotel.
-If a hotel is not Financially Feasible (able to secure the requisite equity and debt sources necessary to build) on current market terms within two years of the date of the Agreement or with sufficient demonstration of lack of Financial Feasibility, and, subject to City Council's sole discretion, Developer may seek the Council's approval to proceed with an alternative development of either (a) a 205,000 square foot office building or (b) between 165 and 262 residential units and between and between 3,000 and 8,000 square feet of retail space.
-In the event that Developer has not demonstrated Financial Feasibility of the hotel, or secured City approval of an alternative project proposal, within three years of the Effective Date, the City may terminate the DDA with respect to Phase 2.
-5 PURCHASE PRICE The Purchase Price for Site A of the Property shall be \$3,350,000.
+4 5 PURCHASE PRICE The Purchase Price for Site A of the Property shall be \$3,350,000.
 The Purchase Price for Site B shall be \$4,100,000 or, if used for hotel development, \$3,100,000 and City's public subsidy programs and requirements shall apply.

 6 TERMS OF PAYMENT Purchase Price for each site to be due and payable in cash submitted into escrow 3 days before close of escrow.
 Escrow to close 30 days after all contingencies, including evidence of financial feasibility, building permits, and construction financing, have been met.
 7 DEPOSIT Upon executing the DDA, Developer will provide a \$50,000 good faith deposit.
-If Developer fails to fulfill the conditions or meet the obligations set forth in the DDA, City may retain the Good Faith Deposit as liquidated damages.
+If Developer fails to fulfill the conditions of meet the obligations set forth in the DDA, City may retain the Good Faith Deposit as liquidated damages.
 Prior to close of escrow, City's sole remedy shall be to terminate the DDA and retain the good faith Deposit.
-8 REPURCHASE OPTION In addition to all other City remedies for Developer default, and subject to the notice an cure rights described below, if construction of a Phase does not start within 30 days after close of escrow or does not diligently continue construction thereafter, or the Developer does not complete construction within the time period required under the DDA (subject in each case to extension for force majeure), the City will have the option to repurchase the applicable Site for the original sale price and the then current fair market value of any physical improvements (the "Option").
+8 REPURCHASE OPTION In addition to all other City remedies for Developer default, and subject to the notice an cure rights described below, if construction of a Phase does not start within 30 days after close of escrow or does not diligently continue construction thereafter, or the Developer does not complete construction within the time period required under the DDA (subject in each case to extension for force majeure ), the City will have the option to repurchase the applicable Site for the original sale price and the then current fair market value of any physical improvements (the "Option").
 Appraisal process to determine Fair Market Value will be set forth in the DDA.
 Prior to close of escrow, if force majeure individually or cumulatively exceeds twelve (12) months, either party shall have the right to terminate the agreement.
 City's Option is assignable or transferable in its sole and absolute discretion.
 There will be a 30-day notice and cure process for any such default, and the cure period will be extended if the default cannot reasonably be cured within such 30-day period and the Developer has commenced and is proceeding diligently with efforts to cure the default; subject, however, to an maximum cure date deadline to be negotiated by the parties.
 The City will execute and record such instruments as Developer may reasonably request to terminate the Option, at such time as the Option is no longer exercisable in accordance with its terms.
-9 SCHEDULE OF PHASE 1 SCHEDULE PERFORMANCE Developer submits Final Schematic Designs - 4 months after City approval of DDA. · 2.
+9 SCHEDULE OF PHASE 1 SCHEDULE PERFORMANCE Developer submits Final Schematic Designs - 4 months after City approval of DDA.
 Developer submits Design Development Plans - 10 months after City approval of DDA.